Nicholaswogan/PhotochemPy/README.md

 1. **Time-accurate ODE integration**.
 The code uses the backward euler method to evolve foward in time.
 This is fine for finding the steady-state, but it isn't ideal for tracking the atmosphere accurately with time.
 To deal with this I'd like to evolve the atmosphere with the CVODE integration method.

 ## History
-PhotochemPy is an updated version of the `Atmos` photochemical model, originally developed by Jim Kasting and Kevin Zahnle and further developed by many of their students and colleges.
-The code was originally written in Fortran 77.
+PhotochemPy is an updated version of the [Atmos](https://github.com/VirtualPlanetaryLaboratory/atmos) photochemical model, originally developed by Jim Kasting and Kevin Zahnle and further developed by many of their students and colleges.